pawarherschel/UniOfAalto/condensed-script.typ

 In no specific order these are some of the topics im interested in learning, you can pause the video to read about them in more detail:

-- WGPU --- an implementation of WebGPU spec in rust --- to offload work to the gpu
+- WGPU
-- Cranelift --- an alternative to LLVM --- creating custom scripting languages for game engines
+- Cranelift
-- Stateless Abstractions --- Inspired by NixOS, functional programming, WGPU --- Creating good abstractions which reduce conginitive load
+- Stateless Abstractions
-- Technical art --- bridging programming, art, and mathematics --- I am facinated by gpus and shaders
+- Technical art
-- GPGPU --- Hardware Acceleration --- Offloading tasks and doing them in parallel
+- GPGPU
-- Giving technical talks --- Inspiring Others --- Kate Compton inspired me, and I want to inspire others, just like her
+- Giving technical talks

 #next-slide()[Why Aalto]